muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

+Some ppl do have mad skillz on predictive socdyn.
+Bruce B. de Mesquita has a game theoretic model which has insane prediction accuract on group decisions (e.g. who will India elect as the PM?
+Will NK come to piece table, etc).
+When he puts the algo up for competition against IR analysts, he saw some ppl consistenly tied the machine.
+So some ppl have an internal machinery for socdyn prediction.

+*2019-7-16 12:11:42*

+---
-How do I know this guy actually computes these findings?
-Because from the way he explains them, I can see he has basic grasp on soc interaction, timings, value of actions, etc. So he has already has the framework, based on that, you can compute, if you have that as well (which he does).
+How do I know "the psycic" actually *computes* his findings?
+Because from the way he explains them, I can see he has basic grasp on soc interaction, timings, value of actions, etc. So he has already has the framework, based on that, you can compute if you have that ability as well (which he does).
 Then call it a dream, a vision, u go to sleep wake up and the computation output is there waiting for you, it really doesn't matter.

 *2019-7-16 12:11:42*